Primis1/Obsidian-Vault/back-end/API's/API's.md

 To know:
 1. API can be written in almost any way we want, ==gRPC, REST, SOAP, GraphQL are just the ways, or more like architecture== with its ways to do things.
 Each has its advantages and disadvantages
-2. API can be called an API if it servers its function - ==be a middle layer between application and data layer==
+2. API can be called an API if it servers its function - ==be a middle layer between application and data layer and/or provide an interface for easier communication==
 3. Architectures and protocols exist just to make the process ==faster== or ==easier==

-4. API "required" components:
+4. Web API "required" components:
 	1. ==Router== - something that handles incoming HTTP requests( chi & net/http)

 	2. ==Handler== - ==function== that process the received requests and returns response.
 Each handler corresponds to specific endpoint and HTTP method